Open-Data-Product-Initiative/v4.1/source/index.html.md

 Here's the list of attributes which can occur at the document root level.
 In the following description, if a field is not explicitly **REQUIRED** or described with a MUST or SHALL, it can be considered OPTIONAL.
 Optional attributes are listed in own table and examples are given on the right column.

+It is RECOMMENDED that the root OpenAPI document be named: dataproduct.json or dataproduct.yaml.

 ## Mandatory attributes

 > Example of document level attribute usage and structure: